tomjwebb/WoRMS-functional-groups/README.md

 # WoRMS-functional-groups
 Use the `worrms` package to access and format functional group data for marine species

 The function `get_worms_fgrp` is designed to access the attributes data stored in the World Register of Marine Species ([WoRMS](https://marinespecies.org)) to get broad functional group information for a marine species identified by its WoRMS Aphia ID.
 It depends on the [`worrms`](https://github.com/ropensci/worrms) package to access the WoRMS API.
-You will need to install and load `worrms` before running the functional group function:
+You will need to install and load `worrms` before running the functional group function.
 More stable CRAN version
 ```R
 install.packages("worrms")
 ```